 - Apply a critical understanding of the legal implications of developing a new business.

-- Demonstrate through the production of a Business Plan the understanding of the planning processes for implementing the proposed venture and/or enterprise.
+- Demonstrate through the production of a Business Plan/Presentation the understanding of the planning processes for implementing the proposed venture and/or enterprise.

 - Apply established marketing processes relevant to a new business venture and/or enterprise.

 - Co-operate with others in the acquisition and application of useful information.

 - Communicate information, ideas, problems and solutions effectively using appropriate media to both specialist and non-specialist audiences.

 - Demonstrate initiative and personal responsibility in working and studying independently.

 - Apply the methods and techniques learned to review, consolidate, extend and apply their knowledge and understanding to initiate and carry out a project.

 Back to top